ablorp/ablorp.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    <a href="https://www.canva.com/design/DAGjjlWZ1Zk/ldYk6oBJX76Xp7PrI317Yg/watch">🗣️</a> Closing a low-latency teleoperation loop at our offices on Telegraph Avenue in Berkeley (circa Feb 14, 2024).
+    <a href="https://youtu.be/kYdJM-HD2Zs">🗣️</a> Closing an ultra low-latency teleoperation loop at our Berkeley offices on Telegraph Avenue (circa Feb 14, 2024).
 </div>

 <div class="row justify-content-sm-center">